 Do I get distracted?
 Yes, Getting distracted definitely happens but that’s where Salah comes in.
 Stopping what I am doing to go and make salah gives me an opportunity to clear my head, concentrate on my prayer and then refocus on work.

 So, how do I make sure I get everything done with my insane schedule?
 A planner!
 I am really into organization(a necessity when you’re working for yourself) and a planner, to-do lists and other task management tools are a favorite of mine.

 When I was still in school, I utilized the New York Public Library planner.
 I was a big fan of the layout.
-For the last three years though, I’ve been using Plum Paper planners and they are AMAZING!
-I absolutely love that I can customize the planner to what suits my needs best.
+Lately though, I've been using the Striving flawlessly Muslimah Planner and The Daily Planner.

 Having my planner and notebook with all these sections allows me to keep everything organized without needing a bunch of different tools.

 Despite the workload and constantly being busy, being a business owner is fun.
 I enjoy the work that I do.
 I love getting messages from customers letting me know how much they loved their scarf or abaya.
 I enjoy editing articles for SFC and assisting GLT with building the online community.

 Overall, being a Busy Muslimah definitely has its challenges but with structure, great organizational skills and a nice planner, things can run smoothly.